 - Expect Play Fighting to Happen.
 I know that it was no coincidence that both Kaya and Jhett were at that cocky adolescent stage of development (between 12 and 15 months of age) where domination and social ranking issues are very likely to come into play.
 (Though, it should be remembered that this incident can happen at any time and any age for any dog.)
 So if your dog is at this age and stage of development, keep an extra careful eye on his interactions.
 Place limits on what you consider to be acceptable behaviour.

 - In Multi-dog Households, dogs play and interact with each other all the time.
-Direct supervision during play time is necessary.
+Direct supervision during playtime is necessary.
 Also, set limits on how your dogs are allowed to play with each other.
 Just because it is natural for dogs to want to wrestle and play fight with each other does not mean that they MUST do this activity.

 - In my household, there are no domination games allowed.
 There are lots of other ways for the dogs to interact and play with each other.
-I watch them play with each other using open mouthed sparring, they play keep away, they play tug, they chase each other, they do community “hunting” and chewing activities etc. What they are NOT allowed to do is to grab each other by the collar, haul each other down to the ground, or to pin each other to ground.
-When I see the dogs’ play heading towards domination games, I simple redirect their activities to a different style of play.
+I watch them play with each other using open-mouthed sparring, they play keep away, they play tug, they chase each other, they do community “hunting” and chewing activities etc. What they are NOT allowed to do is to grab each other by the collar, haul each other down to the ground, or pin each other to the ground.
+When I see the dogs’ play heading towards domination games, I simply redirect their activities to a different style of play.
 This is not about us not letting our dogs play and having fun.
 This is about keeping our dogs safe while they are playing.

 - At the Park, discourage dogs from grabbing each other by the neck and collar.
 It is not necessary for dogs to play in this way.
 If someone else’s dog is rudely grabbing your dog by its collar, do step in on your dog’s behalf to redirect the style of play.
 There are a lot of clueless owners who think that just because they are at a dog park, it should mean that their dogs should be allowed to do whatever they want.
-Off leash dogs are required (by law) to be in full control by the owner at all times.
+Off-leash dogs are required (by law) to be in full control by the owner at all times.

 - Choose a safer collar for your dog to wear.
 Coarsely woven webbed collars have a far better chance that a canine incisor will punch through it than a tightly woven webbed collar.
 A collar that has an extra layer of fabric covering the webbing will make it that much less likely that a tooth will pierce through the collar.

 - Do not use the cost of the collar to determine what type of collar your husky wears.
-Choose your husky’s collar based on the right fit, sturdiness, and a high quality product that is right for this breed of dog.
+Choose your husky’s collar based on the right fit, sturdiness, and a high-quality product that is right for this breed of dog.

 How To Find The Correct Fitting Collar

 A good fitting dog collar should sit up near the top of the neck.
 It should never be so loose that it droops or slides down the neck to sit at the top of the dog’s shoulder blades.
 The collar should be snugged up but there should be enough room to easily insert two fingers between the dog’s collar and the dog’s neck.
 Collars should never be so tight that it impairs breathing, causes choking, or coughing.
-For dogs that are still growing, frequently check the collar for safe fit.
+For dogs that are still growing, frequently check the collar for a safe fit.

-As always, we welcome your questions, comments and stories regarding this article.
+As always, we welcome your questions, comments, and stories regarding this article.
 When we share our stories we may well be helping someone who is struggling with their Snow Dog.

 Helping all Snow Dogs … one owner at a time.